jina-ai/jina/docs/chapters/envs.rst

     ``uvloop`` is ultra fast implementation of the asyncio event loop on top of libuv.
 Since Jina 0.3.6, Jina relies on ``uvloop`` to manage the sockets and streams.

     :default: unset

+.. confval:: JINA_RAISE_ERROR_EARLY

+    Raise exception immedidately instead of passing it forward in the flow.
+Useful in debugging

+    :default: unset